stephsalazar/stephsalazar/README.md

 _Front-End Developer, passionate about planning and organizing, enthusiastic about improving the world one line of code at a time._

-- I’m currently working at [Laboratoria](https://github.com/Laboratoria) with MERN Stack
+- I’m currently working at [Plenna](https://github.com/plenna) with MERN Stack

-- I’m currently learning Swift

 ![Steph's GitHub stats](https://github-readme-stats.vercel.app/api?username=stephsalazar&count_private=true&show_icons=true&theme=dracula)